stew-anderson/blog/_posts/2025-11-10-how-i-stay-current-as-a-tech-leader-without-burning-out.markdown

 Consequently the stakes are higher now, you are a step further away, and any call you make now impacts the whole team.
 Learning everything just-in-case isn't sustainable anymore.

-However, the reason I was a developer in the first place, means the desire to understand and experiment is still there, and this is where the conflict enters.
+However, the reason I was a developer in the first place means the desire to understand and experiment is still there, and this is where the conflict enters.
 This can lead to unsustainable habits if you don't adapt, you either find yourself experimenting evenings and weekends and burn out or disengage completely, thus losing technical credibility.
 Neither of these extremes serves you or your team in the long run.

 ## Just-in-time learning effectively
 The shift happened slowly, then all at once.